hotwax/oms-documentation/user-manuals/fulfillment/shipOrders.md

 Bulk Packing slips and Shipping labels will be generated in a new tab.
 {% endhint %}

-1. Go to the In-Progress Orders page.
+1. Go to the In-Progress Orders and filter out your orders

+**Picker Filters:** Easily search for specific orders in batch processes using Picker Filters.

 2. Add multiple boxes to ship large orders.

 {% embed url="https://youtu.be/V66o7vAf6HY" %}